tin6150/inet-dev-class/mapbox/README.rst

 Snipplet from stateData.geojson
 -------------------------------

+stateData.geojson is the example data source for the choropleth tutorial (mapbox, leaflet).
+The geojson file has the polygon info, as well as name and density value, all embeded as one record per state.

 Note Alaska and some other state use "MultiPolygon", which are more time consuming to process.

 {"type":"FeatureCollection","features":[